IndaPlus23/nilsmal-quicksort/README.md

 Python <3

-Generating images in python is 7x slower than sorting them in C#
+Generating numbers in python is 7x slower than sorting them in C#

 Python <3<3<3<3<3<33<3<3<3<<3<3<3<3